-This is the gold standard for the fancy foodie- book ahead, and go early….this is where you go for a 2-3 hour tasting menu that will change your life, and deplete your savings account.
-Chef Juanma is only 34 but is killing it- El Cielo has outposts now in Bogota and Miami, as well.
+This is the gold standard for the fancy foodie – book ahead, and go early.
+This is where you go for a 2-3 hour tasting menu that will change your life (and deplete your savings account).
+Chef Juanma is only 34 but is killing it.
+El Cielo now has outposts in Bogota and Miami, as well.

 Where to get a coffee?

 Where to see some hits of culture?
-(Galleries, Museums, Architectural landmarks, etc)

-For us, the building itself was actually the most interesting part of the experience- it’s an incredible copper lattice-worked beast with many nooks and crannies, living walls, and sculptures throughout.
+For us, the building itself was actually the most interesting part of the experience.
+It’s an incredible copper lattice-worked beast with many nooks and crannies, living walls, and sculptures throughout.
 Definitely check out the gift shop.

 Other guides will definitely tell you to go to Pablo Escobar’s final resting place, Cemetario Jardins Montesacro, Itagüí.
 But for a more “off the beaten path” place with incredible architecture and views of all of Medellin, go to Crematorio Campos de Paz at dusk.
 It reminded us of Richard Serra’s large copper sculptures at Dia Beacon, in the best way.